Get rid of echo from your USB mixer

 Variations on Twinkle Twinkle: No. 1

 Speaking of pristine recordings, Johan Eriksson Rapp and Anders Teglund return to our newsletter with the first of a series of variations on “Twinkle Twinkle Little Star”.
-They recorded the audio and video for this single live in FarPlay, not at separate times and then re-synched.
-Listen to the … stellar … single on Spotify, Apple Music, and Amazon Music, and watch the video below.
+They recorded the audio and video for this studio-quality single live in FarPlay, not separately, giving them the opportunity to relate organically in real-time.
+Listen to the stellar single on SpotifyApple Music, and Amazon Music, or watch the video below.

 Distansorkestern (“Distance Orchestra”) band members Johan and Anders are Swedish composers who use FarPlay to rehearse and record live from Falun and Kungsbacka, Sweden, 250 miles (400 km) apart.